TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **4. Cookies, Clear Gifs, and Online Network Advertising**

 You may always choose to block cookies or even clear cookies from your computer.
 Simply follow your browser's instructions on how to block and clear cookies.
 Note that blocking cookies may not block the "first-party" cookies that are placed on your computer when you visit this site.
-By first-party cookies, we mean those cookies (whether placed by us or a contractor) that help us see how visitors use our site, and enable us to deliver our ads on our site (as opposed to ads on an online advertising network of third-party Web sites).
-Clearing cookies after each visit here will prevent observations from multiple sessions being aggregated over time.
+By first-party cookies, we mean those cookies (whether placed by us or a contractor) that help us see how visitors use our site.
+Otherwise clearing cookies after each visit here will prevent observations from multiple sessions being aggregated over time.
 Please consider the consequences of blocking or clearing cookies.
 Many Web sites rely on their cookies to provide you with services or features that you have requested or expect.

-If you want more information about online network advertising, in general, including access to some online network advertisers that allow you to designate your preferences, click here (you'll leave this site for a centrally managed online site where you can specify your preference)

  **5. Other Marketers**